sudara/pamplejuce/README.md

 It's very confusing, as the documentation is a big framented.

-1. Things in double curly braces like `${{ matrix.artifact }}` are called ["contexts or expressions"](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions) and can be used to get, set, or perform simple operations.
+1. Things in double curly braces like `${{ matrix.name }}` are called ["contexts or expressions"](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions) and can be used to get, set, or perform simple operations.
 2. In "if" conditions you can omit the double curly braces, as the whole condition is evaluated as an expression: `if: contains(github.ref, 'tags/v')`
 3. You can set variables for the whole workflow to use in ["env"](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#env)
 4. Reading those variables is done with the [env context](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#env-context) when you are inside a `with`, `name`, or `if`: `${{ env.SOME_VARIABLE }}`